 Close Quarters Handling

 I was almost able to get her to pivot in her own length.
-If you back down a bit, and then turn the wheel hard over, just a shot of "ahead" will allow you to use the aft momentum to push only the stern around without cancelling out that reverse momentum.
-You can't do it continually, of course, sooner or later you'll start moving forward, but I could control the pivot quite nicely in this manner.
+If the boater backs down a bit, and then turn the wheel hard over, just a shot of "ahead" will allow them to use the aft momentum to push only the stern around without cancelling out that reverse momentum.
+One can't do it continually, of course, sooner or later they'll start moving forward, but I could control the pivot quite nicely in this manner.

-With the sliding door to starboard, and the inboard's natural tendency to back to starboard, you'll want to always be sure to lay the 34 starboard to.
+With the sliding door to starboard, and the inboard's natural tendency to back to starboard, one will want to always be sure to lay the Swift Trawler 34 starboard to.
 Once I had my fun in the basin, I backed up to the fuel dock, nice and gently, and once alongside, I simply stepped out the open side door and tied the boat up single handed, with a crosswind trying, but failing to blow the 34 off.

 That alone was very telling to me, as I see this boat as a cruising couple's boat.
 In my house, that means I have to do everything myself, and being able to dock, and tie up this boat alone is very likely how others will have to do it as well.
 Now that I've shown how it can be done, I think the stock in this boat will go up with the potential buyers that may have been worried about one person being able to handle it.
 I had no trouble.